-Task genre High pass Pass Below pass Informal Email Follows the norms of email writing.
+Task genre High pass Pass Below pass

+Informal Email Follows the norms of email writing.
 Uses an appropriate informal register.
 All content points covered.
 Target reader will be fully informed on all points.
 Clear organisation with appropriate paragraphing and cohesive links.
 Uses the tense system appropriately.
 Shows a wide range of lexis with accurate spelling and punctuation.
-Non-impeding errors can be accepted.
-Makes an adequate attempt to fulfil the requirements of the task but may not address all the content points.
+Non-impeding errors Makes an adequate attempt to fulfil the requirements of the task but may not address all the content points.
 Uses an informal register and email format is observed.
 Target reader will be informed on most points.
 Paragraphing and cohesive links are sufficiently developed.
 Adequate range of grammar and vocabulary to complete the task with sufficient accuracy in spelling and punctuation.
 Generally errors will be non-impeding.
 Fails to fulfil the task.
 Many content points not addressed.
 Serious lack of control in all areas of language.
 Email format not obvious.
 Paragraphing and text organisation are very weak.
 Target reader would fail to follow the text.
 Overall negative impression conveyed.

+can be accepted.

-Task genre High pass Pass Below pass Features of the narrative are Some narrative momentum with suitable resolution.
-Fails to produce a coherent narrative. well-developed with appropriate scene setting, with suitable resolution.
-Harrative. body and close.
-A positive effect on the reader although there may be some Lack of clarity and cohesion cause frequent The interest of the reader is lack of clarity and logical misunderstandings for the engaged throughout. progression. reader.
-Evidence of paragraphs and Some attempt at Most aspects of grammar cohesive devices which enhance the development of paragraphing and cohesion. and lexis fail to meet the standard for this level.
+Task genre High pass Pass Below pass Features of the narrative are well-developed with Some narrative momentum with suitable resolution.
+Fails to produce a coherent narrative. appropriate scene setting, body and close.
+A positive effect on the reader although there may be some cause frequent The interest of the reader is lack of clarity and logical misunderstandings for the engaged throughout. progression. reader.
+Evidence of paragraphs and Some attempt at Most aspects of grammar cohesive devices which paragraphing and cohesion. and lexis fail to meet the enhance the development of standard for this level.
 Story the story.
-An adequate range of A wide range of grammar grammar and vocabulary.
-Spelling and punctuation are consistently poor. and vocabulary appropriate Spelling and punctuation are consistently poor. to the topic. mostly adequate and accurate.
-Numerous impeding errors.
+An adequate range of grammar and vocabulary.
+Spelling and punctuation are A wide range of grammar consistently poor. and vocabulary appropriate Spelling and punctuation are to the topic. mostly adequate and Numerous impeding errors. accurate.
 Generally accurate spelling There may be evidence of and punctuation.
-Errors will be present but generally non-impeding. pre-learned chunks of text, which do not bear any There will be some non- impeding errors.
-G , relation to the question.
+Errors will be present but pre-learned chunks of text, generally non-impeding. which do not bear any There will be some non- - relation to the question. impeding errors.